 Malaria occurs in over 100 countries and more than 40% of the people in the world are at risk.
 Throughout Central and South America, Africa, the Middle East, the Indian subcontinent, Southeast Asia, and Oceania are all considered malaria-risk areas.

-It is widely known that antimalarials can have some nasty side effects such as: nausea, mouth ulcers, blurred vision and photosensitivity (an increased risk of getting sunburnt).
+It is widely known that antimalarials can have some nasty side effects such as: nausea, mouth ulcers, blurred vision, and photosensitivity (increased risk of getting sunburnt).

 Symptoms of malaria include fever and flu-like illness, including shaking chills, headache, muscle aches, and tiredness.
 Nausea, vomiting, and diarrhea may also occur.
 Malaria may cause anemia and jaundice (yellow coloring of the skin and eyes) because of the loss of red blood cells.